Best of winter

 Bockfests in New Ulm and Middleton

 If you're tired of winter, here's where you can usher it out on a Mardi Gras-style tide of beer.
-In the Madison suburb of Middleton, at the Bockfest Feb.
-24 at Capital Brewery, the brewmaster tosses smoked chub off the roof (there's that weird Wisconsin throwing thing again).
+In the Madison suburb of Middleton, at the Bockfest at Capital Brewery, the brewmaster tosses smoked chub off the roof (there's that weird Wisconsin throwing thing again).
+It's March 1 in 2025.

-In the German bastion of New Ulm, Minn., Schell's Brewery hosts a bock hunt March 2 in the woods adjoining its hillside brewery.
+In the German bastion of New Ulm, Minn., Schell's Brewery hosts a bock hunt in early March in the woods adjoining its hillside brewery.
+It's March 8 in 2025.

 Both festivals have become so popular they limit tickets, so plan ahead.